UK tech experts · info@vividrepairs.co.uk

 03Is the Logitech G733 LIGHTSPEED Wireless Gaming Headset comfortable for long sessions?+

-04Does the Logitech G733 LIGHTSPEED Wireless Gaming Headset work with PS5 or Xbox?+
+04Does the Logitech G733 LIGHTSPEED Wireless Gaming Headset work with PS5 and Xbox?+

-The G733 works with PS4 and PS5 via the LIGHTSPEED USB dongle connected to the console's USB ports.
-It is not compatible with Xbox Series X/S or Xbox One, as Microsoft's wireless audio standard is incompatible with LIGHTSPEED and the headset has no 3.5mm analogue output as a fallback.
-Nintendo Switch compatibility is limited to docked mode via USB.
-There is no Bluetooth, so mobile devices are not supported.
+It works with PS5 via the USB LIGHTSPEED dongle plugged into the console's USB ports.
+It does not work wirelessly with Xbox Series X or S, as Microsoft uses a different wireless audio standard that the LIGHTSPEED dongle is incompatible with.
+Nintendo Switch compatibility is limited to docked mode with the dongle in the dock.

 05What warranty applies to the Logitech G733 LIGHTSPEED Wireless Gaming Headset?+